sulu/sulu-docs/reference/components/document-manager/using_the_document_manager.rst

 ``ExplicitPathSubscriber`` subscriber.
 The amount of options available depends on which subscribers you have registered.

-See the Persistance Susribers section for more information.
+See the Persistance Subscribers section for more information.